hemerajs/hemera/README.md

 ### Middleware

 Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named next.
-If you pass an error to the next function the error will be responed
+If you pass an error to the next function the error will be responded.

 #### Server methods